tpm2-software/tpm2-pkcs11/docs/PKCS11_TOOL.md

 Outside of using [tpm2_ptool.py](PKCS11_TOOL.md) to add objects, p11tool supports creating objects through the PKCS#11 interface.

-### Generating RSA Keypair
+### Generating RSA Key pair

-This will generate an RSA keypair using pkcs11-tool:
+This will generate an RSA key pair using pkcs11-tool:
 ```bash
 tpm2pkcs11-tool --label="label" --login --pin=myuserpin --keypairgen
 Using slot 0 with a present token (0x1)